 As we grapple with this history and its implications for race relations on our campus and in the world in the decades following until the present day, we must come to terms with the legacy of our community’s sin.
 The committee’s historical audit has focused upon the Seminary’s interaction with slavery and hence has dealt chiefly with the years between 1812 and the Civil War.
 But legacies of racism and assumptions of white normativity have a history beyond that era.
 As Matthew Anderson’s initial difficulty in securing on-campus housing in 1874 illustrates (see above), antebellum prejudices persisted at the Seminary after the end of slavery.
 Moreover, Anderson’s success does not appear to have permanently reversed the practice of encouraging the Seminary’s relatively few black students to board in Princeton’s African American community.
 In 1911, when Benjamin Warfield (as presiding officer of the faculty) remarked to his colleagues “that if another colored student came there was no objection to having him room in the dormitory,” his comment seems to have marked a departure from custom and infuriated at least one member of the faculty.1

 By the 1960s and 1970s, there were hopeful signs at Princeton Seminary of a more inclusive vision of justice.
 In 1965, for example, some students and faculty alike went to Selma, Alabama, to march on behalf of civil rights.
 The Association of Black Seminarians was organized on campus in 1968.
-In 1969, the Seminary made its first permanent appointment of a Black faculty member in the person of Geddes Hanson and two years later called Edler Hawkins, a distinguished African American pastor serving in the Bronx, to a professorship.
-In 1965, Ulysses B. Blakeley (ThM, class of 1948), a Presbyterian pastor and synod executive, was the first African American appointed to the Princeton Seminary Board of Trustees, serving a three-year term as alumni trustee.
-In 1970, Milton Galamison (ThM, class of 1949), a prominent African-American leader in the movement for school integration in New York City and pastor of the Siloam Presbyterian Church in Brooklyn, joined the Board of Trustees.
+In 1969, the Seminary made its first permanent appointment of a black faculty member in the person of Geddes Hanson and two years later called Edler Hawkins, a distinguished African American pastor serving in the Bronx, to a professorship.
+In 1965, Ulysses B. Blakeley (ThM ’48), a Presbyterian pastor and synod executive, was the first African American appointed to the Princeton Seminary Board of Trustees, serving a three-year term as alumni trustee.
+In 1970, Milton Galamison (ThM ’49), a prominent African American leader in the movement for school integration in New York City and pastor of the Siloam Presbyterian Church in Brooklyn, joined the Board of Trustees.

 Many institutions of higher education have been engaged in similar historical audits of their own participation in slavery in America.
 These reports typically lead to conversations and eventually recommendations for memorializing and taking responsibility for the wrongs committed.
 As an institution of higher education of the church, Princeton Seminary has a theological framework for reconciling our history with the commitments of Christian faith.
 Our faith tradition calls us to repentance after making confession.
 In making confession, we tell the truth about our history before God and before the community of faith.
 In making repentance, we seek to make substantive changes in our way of life as an act of contrition before God and those we continue to hurt through the legacy of our community’s sins.